Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Results

-\subsection{Extensions and variations}
+\subsection{Extensions and Variations}

-Several extensions and variations of RDM, discussed below, may find use even when a system is not space-varying, when calibration data is not available, or if the system is spatially-varying, but not LRI.
+We have demonstrated our methods for rotational and lateral symmetry, but expect that the extension to other symmetries would be analogous.
+In addition, elements of RDM may find use even when the system is not space-varying, or when calibration data is not available.